cloud-9-aviation/pre-commit/README.md

 ### `pyproject.toml`

+- [Writing your pyproject.toml]

 The pyproject.toml file is a centralized configuration file for modern Python projects.
 It streamlines the development process by managing project metadata, dependencies, and development tool configurations in a single, structured file.
 This approach ensures consistency and maintainability, simplifying project setup and enabling developers to focus on writing quality code.
 Key components include project metadata, required and optional dependencies, development tool configurations (e.g., linters, formatters, and test runners), and build system specifications.

-In this particular pyproject.toml file, the [build-system] section specifies that the Flit package should be used to build the project.
+In this particular pyproject.toml file, the [build-system] section specifies that the Poetry package should be used to build the project.
 The [project] section provides metadata about the project, such as the name, description, authors, and classifiers.
 The [project.optional-dependencies] section lists optional dependencies, like pyspark, while the [project.urls] section supplies URLs for project documentation, source code, and issue tracking.

 The file also contains various configuration sections for different tools, including bandit, black, coverage, flake8, pyright, pytest, tox, and pylint.
 These sections specify settings for each tool, such as the maximum line length for flake8 and the minimum code coverage percentage for coverage.